 Tags - RStudio Package Manager will update the package any time a new Git tag is discovered.
 In this mode, RStudio Package Manager retains the version specified in the package’s Description file.
 This mode is designed to work when a Git tag is used to indicate a package release.
 Note: The name of the tag must match the version in the Description file.
 For example, if your package’s Description file has

 Version: 5.4.2your tag must be either

 v5.4.2.
 If two tags reference the same version, preference is given to the newer tag.
 If a newer tag references an older version than a prior tag, the new tag is built as an archived package.
 If a tag is removed from a Git endpoint, the package is deleted.

 Commit mode is recommended for bleeding edge repositories, whereas tag mode is suitable for exposing stable releases of packages.

 A git source can support different packages with different modes.
 However, a given package can only have one mode in a source.
 If you would like to surface the same package in both commit and tag mode, you must create two git sources.

 RStudio Package Manager automatically handles updating and archiving packages in git sources as the Git endpoints change.
 However, the package artifacts themselves can be manually removed using the

 delete command will remove all the packages generated by the git source and will remove all the metadata about the Git endpoints.

 Local packages cannot be added manually to a git source, but a repository can surface packages from a git source alongside local packages and CRAN packages by subscribing to multiple sources.
-Take care when managing a repository’s subscriptions as order is important, see Section 14.3.2 in the admin guide.
+Take care when managing a repository’s subscriptions as order is important, see Repositories with Multiple Sources.